PkmX/hpbar/README.md

   * 0: Disable HP bars.
   * 1: Show a full HP bar with monster infomation at top.
   * 2: Show target HP percentage under the crosshair.
-* `hpbar_min_maxhp` (user): Only display HP bars for monsters whose spawn HP is higher than this value.
-This can be useful to reduce visual clutter while fighting lots of monsters. (default: 0)
-* `hpbar_server_min_maxhp` (server): This is a server-wide variable that controls whether to send HP info to clients and essentially overrides a client's `hpbar_min_maxhp` if this value is higher.
-It can be used to reduce bandwidth usage (as health info for lesser monsters won't be sent over the network). (default: 0)
+* `hpbar_threshold` (server): Only display HP bars for monsters with more spawn HP than this value.
+It can be used to reduce bandwidth usage (as health info for lesser monsters won't be sent over the network) or to reduce visual clutter when fighting monsters of different levels. (default: 0)
-* `hpbar_server_tracker_threshold` (server): Set the minimal spawn health monsters must have to appear in the global tracker. (default: 2000)
+* `hpbar_tracker_threshold` (server): Set the minimal spawn health monsters must have to appear in the global tracker. (default: 2000)
 * `hpbar_show_friendly` (user): Set whether to show HP bars for friendly targets. (default: false)

 ### `hpbar_name_*`